tobiasbriones/cp-unah-is512-osii/apache-server/index.md

 Use `sudo certbot --apache`, and enter a valid email address, then accept the information that will be asked to you.

 Great!
-Reload the page and you will have https enabled.
+Reload the page and you will have HTTPS enabled.

 ## Add Users with Password